 Overhydration occurs when your body takes in too much water.
-When your body has too much water, it throws off the balance between the water and sodium levels in your blood – a potentially life-threatening condition.
-Overhydration might not have the reputation that dehydration does, but it is a very real and serious condition that is detrimental to rider health.
+When your body has too much water, it throws the balance off between the water and sodium levels in your blood – a potentially life-threatening condition.
+Overhydration might not have the reputation that dehydration does, but it is a genuine and serious condition that is detrimental to rider health.

 It IS possible to drink too much water!

 Major Causes of Overhydration

 Overhydration occurs in one of two ways: excessive water intake or water retention.
-Excessive water intake is exactly what it implies; your body has too much water in its system.
-Water retention occurs when you body is not getting rid of water like it should.
+Excessive water intake is precisely what it implies; your body has too much water in its system.
+Water retention occurs when your body is not getting rid of water as it should.

 Overhydration through excessive water intake can happen on a conscious and unconscious level.
 A common cause of conscious excessive water intake would be drinking too much water while riding.
 An unconscious cause would be increased thirst as a result of taking medication.

 Water retention is normally the result of a medical condition.
 Kidney issues are a major contributor to water retention problems, along with cirrhosis and congestive heart failure.

 The common symptoms of being over hydrated include: